dotnet/docs/docs/fundamentals/networking/http/httpclient.md

 :::code source="../snippets/httpclient/Program.CancellationStatusCode.cs" id="statuscode":::

-In the preceding code, the <xref:System.Net.Http.HttpResponseMessage.EnsureSuccessStatusCode> method is called to throw an exception if the response is not successful.
+In the preceding code, the <xref:System.Net.Http.HttpResponseMessage.EnsureSuccessStatusCode> method is called to throw an exception if the response isn't successful.
 The <xref:System.Net.Http.HttpRequestException.StatusCode%2A?displayProperty=nameWithType> property is then evaluated to determine if the response was a `404` (HTTP status code 404).
 There are several helper methods on `HttpClient` that implicitly call `EnsureSuccessStatusCode` on your behalf, consider the following APIs:

 - <xref:System.Net.Http.HttpClient.GetByteArrayAsync%2A?displayProperty=nameWithType>
 - <xref:System.Net.Http.HttpClient.GetStreamAsync%2A?displayProperty=nameWithType>